Citation, DOI & article data

-Calcinosis circumscripta is a condition involving calcium deposition in the subcutaneous tissues, muscles and fascia.
-It is considered a localized form of calcinosis cutis universalis most often seen in the hands and feet.
+Calcinosis circumscripta is a condition involving calcium deposition in the skin and subcutaneous tissues predominantly around joints and extremities 6.
+It is considered a localized form of calcinosis cutis most often seen in the hands and feet.

 Patients present with firm white dermal papules, plaques or subcutaneous nodules which are found in varying distribution.
 They can ulcerate and extrude a chalky white material.